VSS Unity VF-01: Flight

 On 22 February 2019, Unity's mother ship VMS Eve carried it into flight in a parasite configuration.
 Shortly before 9 a.m., Unity was drop launched.
 Pilots Mackay and Masucci flew Unity at a maximum Mach of 3.04 to a maximum altitude of over 55.9 mi.
 This altitude surpassed the 50-mile limit used in the United States to denote the limit of space, but fell short of the Kármán line.
 Both craft landed safely afterwards.
 During flight, Moses unstrapped from her seat and experienced weightlessness.
 Per the U.S. convention, Moses was also the first woman aboard a commercial spacecraft.

+After Unity 22 in 2021, when a red warning light incident occurred, The New Yorker published an article revealing that Unity had been damaged during the VF-01 flight: glue securing the trailing edge of the horizontal stabilizer gave way.
+Todd Ericson, vice-president of safety and test at Virgin Galactic, said he was surprised those aboard had not been killed, and ultimately resigned his position because he judged the company to take safety insufficiently seriously.